aerospike/aerolab/src/pkg/agi/plugin/designs.md

 #### 3.6.4 Delta and per-second conversion (`ProduceDelta`, `DeltaToPerSecond`)

-Many Aerospike statistics are monotonically increasing counters.
+Many ingested statistics are monotonically increasing counters.
 When `ProduceDelta` is true:

 - The first sample of the series is consumed to seed `lastValue = rawValue`